 SQL hint related

-This directs write queries to a MySQL master server, and
+performs read/write splitting.
+This directs write queries to a MySQL

-to the MySQL master server that is also specified in the
+MySQL master server that is also specified in the plugin configuration file.

 User supplied SQL hints can be used to overrule automatic read/write splitting, to gain full control on the process.
 SQL hints are standards compliant SQL comments.
 The plugin will scan the beginning of a query string for an SQL comment for certain commands, which then control query redirection.
 Other systems involved in the query processing are unaffected by the SQL hints because other systems will ignore the SQL comments.

 The plugin supports three SQL hints to direct queries to either the MySQL slave servers, the MySQL master server, or the last used MySQL server.
 SQL hints must be placed at the beginning of a query to be recognized by the plugin.

 For better portability, it is recommended to use the string constants

 <?php /* Use constants for maximum portability */ $master_query = "/*" .
 MYSQLND_MS_MASTER_SWITCH . "*/SELECT id FROM test"; /* Valid but less portable: using literal instead of constant */ $slave_query = "/*ms=slave*/SHOW TABLES"; printf("master_query = '%s'\n", $master_query); printf("slave_query = '%s'\n", $slave_query); ?>